Older man in his 60s smoking a cigarette while an older woman in the background looks sad, reflecting the impact of smoking on relationships.

 There’s a lot of talk these days about the benefits of mindfulness practice, but without a strong mindset, all the mindfulness practices in the world will not fully help.

 • Developing a mindset is critical.
 The ultimate goal is to quit smoking, not cut down—stop.
 Smoking cessation can bring immediate health benefits, such as better breathing and improved energy levels, and put a halt to new nicotine receptor growth.
-Less cravings!
+Fewer cravings!

 • Consideration of loved ones.
 Do you want to be there for them when they need you?
 This is as important as the mindset.
 A choice must be made—be honest with yourself.